solliancenet/tech-immersion-data-ai/environment-setup/data/6/README.md

-# Modern Data Warehouse setup
+# Azure Data Factory and Modern Data Warehouse setup

-Complete the steps below to prepare the environment for the [Day 1, Experience 4](../../../day1-exp4/README.md) lab.
+Complete the steps below to prepare the environment for the [Day 1, Experience 5](../../../day1-exp5/README.md) and [Day 1, Experience 6](../../../day1-exp6/README.md) labs.

 ## Pre-requisites